neochiken/Merethic/README.md

 14. Restart your PC to apply the pagefile setting

 ### Disable Steam Overlay
-The Steam overlay is known to cause issues for both Skyrim and regular Skyrim SE/AE, especially when using ENBs.
-I recommend you turn it off to be sure that it doesn't interfere in any way and you can do so by heading into Steam, right clicking on Skyrim in your game library and clicking **Properties** > **General** > **Deselect "Enable Steam Overlay while in-game"**.
+The Steam overlay is known to cause issues, especially when using ENBs.
+Do so by heading into Steam, right clicking on Skyrim in your game library and clicking **Properties** > **General** > **Deselect "Enable Steam Overlay while in-game"**.

 ### Set game language to English
 Wabbajack and some/most of the modding tools out there only support English language versions of Skyrim.
-Setting the language to English in Steam will stop issues like Wabbajack file verification failures when installing.
-As with disabling the overlay, right click on Skyrim in your game library and click **Properties** > **Language** > **Select English**.
+Right click on Skyrim in your game library and click **Properties** > **Language** > **Select English**.

 ### Change Steam's Updating Behavior
-If for some reason Bethesda decide to release an update for Skyrim, everything will probably break.
-Well, not *everything* but something will definitely break until mods can be updated to suit.
-To stop this from happening, you need to tell Steam that you only want to update when you tell it to.
-You can do this by right clicking on Skyrim in your game library and clicking **Properties** > **Updates** > **Change Automatic Updates to "Only update this game when I launch it"**.
+Do this by right clicking on Skyrim in your game library and clicking **Properties** > **Updates** > **Change Automatic Updates to "Only update this game when I launch it"**.
 Whilst you're in here, it's also recommended to disable Steam Cloud too.

-### Clean current Skyrim installation
-If you have not yet installed Skyrim, you can skip this part.

-1. Right click on Skyrim in your game library and click **Properties** > **Local Files** > **Browse**.
-2. Uninstall the game via Steam - right click on Skyrim in your game library and click **Manage** > **Uninstall**.
-3. Check the explorer window for any left over files - if there are any, delete them.
-4. Open Windows start menu/search and type in `%LOCALAPPDATA%`.
-5. Delete the Skyrim folder.
-6. Head to `Documents\My Games` and delete the Skyrim folder.

 ## Wabbajack
 Installing the list is straight forward, Wabbajack will do most of the heavy lifting for you - you only have to tell it where to put stuff.
 Grab Merethic from the iAmDiscord #list-updates channel, once its downloaded the initial stuff it needs, Wabbajack will have 2 things for you to do - fill in the installation location and the download location.

 Set the installation location to a folder on the root of a drive, something like `C:\Merethic`.
 Do not install it to one of the protected folders as mentioned earlier.
 The download location will have likely been filled in for you too - ensure it matches the directory you set for the installation location, or if you have multiple Skyrim modlists installed, use a common download folder - this will stop you from having to redownload common mods across multiple modlists.

+>[!TIP]
+>**I recommend you keep your downloads outside of the Merethic installation folder!**
+>
-**I recommend you keep your downloads outside of the Merethic installation folder!** It's best if you use a common folder for all of your Skyrim modlist downloads, to save repeatedly downloading the same mods over and over again.
+>It's best if you use a common folder for all of your Skyrim modlist downloads, to save repeatedly downloading the same mods over and over again.

 ## Commonly Failing Downloads
-Downloads from file hosts such as Google Drive and Mega can sometimes be a pain and refuse to download automatically via Wabbajack for reasons unknown.
+Downloads from non-Nexus file hosts often refuse to download automatically via Wabbajack for reasons unknown.
 Any files that might give you trouble [can be found here for manual download](https://github.com/iAmMe27/Merethic/wiki).

 Download these files and place them *as they are* into the Resource Download folder.